 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched, timber framed and covered with concrete tiles.
-The roof space has been partially floored with insulation laid between the ceiling joists.
+Insulation has been laid between the ceiling joists within the roof space.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are formed with pvc sections.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+1 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional cavity brick construction rendered externally.
+The main walls are of non-traditional Dorran construction comprising pre-fabricated reinforced concrete panels mainly rendered externally.
+The walls to the gable walls are partially clad in timber.
+The walls to the side extension are of traditional cavity brick and blockwork construction rendered externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of double glazed aluminium construction and the doors are of double glazed upvc construction.
-The fascias are in timber and pvc.
+The windows are of double glazed upvc/aluminium construction.
+The fascias are in timber.